 - Could be interested in careers in related fields, including data analysis, information technology, communicating astronomy to the public (for example via NASA), teaching, or innovatively combining astronomy with other fields

 Contact the Astronomy and Astrophysics academic advisor and schedule an appointment to explore your options.
-Complete information about the major requirements can be found in the College of Arts and Sciences Bulletin.
+Complete information about the requirements of the major can be found in the College of Arts and Sciences Bulletin.

 - Department website